Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ### Twitter

+Display the last messages from an account on [Twitter].
+To use it, you may use your own developer bearer token, else the module will try to use an anonymous one.

-Display the last message from an account on [Twitter].
-Since December 2020, it is required [to get a dev account] to use this block, since Twitter disabled any standard html endpoint (see [this issue on StackOverflow]).
-The dev account is not necessarely the one of the thread to follow.
-If you don't have one, it works nevertheless with the module [Block Plus: Twitter].
+Technical note: Since December 2020, it is required [to get a dev account] to fetch messages of a user, because Twitter disabled any standard html endpoint (see [this issue on StackOverflow]).
+If you use a dev account, it is not necessarily the one of the thread to follow.

+Nevertheless, it is still possible to fetch them with an anonymous bearer token.
+To get it, check the urls in the dev tools of your browser in the "network" tab.
+The token is set in the header of the requests to https://api.twitter.com with the key `Authorization`, for example `AAAAAAAAAAAAAAAAAAAAANRILgAAAAAAnNwIzUejRCOuH5E6I8xnZz4puTs%3D1Zv7ttfk8LF81IUq16cHjhLTvJu4FA33AGWWjCpTnA`.
+This token will be available for the next two years, _or less_.
+Anyway, the module fetches it automagically.
+Nevertheless, it uses some hard coded urls that may change.

+In all cases, there is a [rate limit], but generally largely enough for a common digital library.

 ### Separator